laconbass/good-practices/README.md

 Web development best practices
 ==============================

+## License ##

+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

 ## Notice to the reader ##

 This document stores my thoughts so most of the conclusions are subjective, althought most of them are based on articles linked here and there.